 A new menu system allows you choose Options, set up the airplane Weight & Balance, and use interactive, automated Check Lists.
 Your options and preferences are saved each time you fly, and they are restored the next time you fly the Arrow III.

-- "Save-State" functionality - Your settings and switches, doors, etc. are saved each time you fly the Cherokee 140, and are restored the next time you fly
+- "Save State" Preferences, - switch settings, options and preferences are saved each time you fly, and are reloaded the next time you fly

 A real classic, the Grumman Tiger saw some service in military operations early in its history and was later redesigned for civilian service.
 The Tiger was an evolution of the Grumman AA-5 model (see the Traveler below).
 It is a low-wing, fixed-pitch propeller airplane with a sliding canopy.
 The Tiger was first produced in 1974 as a 1975 model.
 Shown at left is the original livery specially designed for the Tiger when it was first released to the public.

 The Tiger has an STEC System 30 autopilot integrated into the Turn Coordinator insrument, Garmin 430 GPS (X-Plane), custom Garmin GTX327 transponder, custom TerraNAV OBS, Directional Gyro, Artificial Horizon and a custom JPI EDM 700 Engine Monitor.

 With hi-res textures and highly detailed animations and modeling, the Tiger is a real joy to fly.
 We modeled the Tiger partially from a real-world example located in Texas.